StevenLiuWen/ano_pred_cvpr2018/README.md

                  --iters    80000
 ```
 * Model selection while training
-In order to do model selection, a popular way is to testing the saved models after a number of iterations or epochs (Since there are no validation set provided on above all datasets, and in order to compare the performance with other methods, we just choose the best model on testing set).
-Here, we can use another GPU to listen the **snapshot_dir** folder.
+To do model selection, a popular way is to test the saved models after a number of iterations or epochs (Since there is no validation set provided on above all datasets, and to compare the performance with other methods, we just choose the best model on testing set).
+Here, we can use another GPU to listen to the **snapshot_dir** folder.
 When a new model.cpkt.xxx has arrived, then load the model and test.
-Finnaly, we choose the best model.
+Finally, we choose the best model.
 Following is the script.
 ```shell
 python inference.py  --dataset  ped2    \
                      --test_folder  ../Data/ped2/testing/frames       \